sunovivid/Perturbed-Attention-Guidance/README.md

 ## PAG with Downstream tasks

-Implementations applying PAG to downstream tasks are provided below.
+Implementations applying PAG to downstream tasks are provided here.

 ### PSLD + PAG